jarecoo/practice/notes.md

 - “When we experience success, we must make sure that it doesn’t change us - that we continue to maintain our character despite the temptation not to.”
 The Daily Stoic, p.106
 - “If you can meet with Triumph and Disaster And treat those two impostors just the same” If, Rudyard Kipling
 - “Improving ourselves doesn’t involve ‘doing’ anything.
 All that’s required is a letting go of habitual patterns of thought and behavior.”
 Headspace, Undoing our Patterns, Wed.
 June 26, 2018
+- “Life is hard enough.
+Let's not take our mind too seriously.” - Life and Laughter, Mon.
+July 2, 2018, Headspace
+- “No amount of guilt can change the past and no amount of anxiety will change the future.”
+- “You don’t need to fix things that lie outside of your control.
+You also don’t need to fix the anxiety; it is a feeling that you have; it is therefore not you.
+The need to fix, to control is what fuels the anxiety in the forest place.
+Let it be, and it will lose its excessive force.” - Darren Brown, Happy

 ### Slow Down
 - “Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down
 - Slowing down probably isn’t necessarily about moving at a snail’s pace at all times, it’s probably more about moving deliberately and purposefully.
 I think usually that will mean a slower, smooth, steady pace to your life, but won’t prevent you from acting quickly when necessary, being punctual, etc.
         - Slow down.
 Hear people, listen to them fully before speaking.
 Don’t speak unless your sure it will bring value.
 “I begin to speak only when I’m certain what i’ll say isn’t better left unsaid.”
 Plutarch, Cato the Younger, 4
 - Respond, don’t react.
 Don’t immediately react to anything.
 Internalize it, then think about how best to respond.
 - “The tools and aims of our training are unaffected by the turbulence of the moment.
 Stop.
 Regain your composure.
 It’s waiting for you.”
 The Daily Stoic, p.68
 - Slow is smooth.
 Smooth is fast.